 What is a 2 Degree Food Bar?

 2 Degrees Food Bar is a new product aimed at the TOMS shoes/health food market.
 What you will find in this modest-sized bar is plenty of quiona, chia, millet and more than a pinch of generosity.
 The wrapper brags: ”Here at 2 Degrees, we believe that everyday choices can make a big difference.
 Instead of grabbing just any snack, you can go for one that feeds your hunger and helps do the same for another.
-That’s the power of …
+That’s the …

 Inspiyr.com recently spoke with Will Hauser, Co-Founder & President of 2 Degrees Food, a new food company that donates a meal to a hungry child for every food bar sold.
 Will spent time with Inspiyr to discuss how he and his partner started the business, why there is such demand for the one-for-one business model, and advice on what guys can do to take the leap to achieve their dreams.
 He should know what it takes; he left his job at a high profile investment bank to start this socially-good company.